oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/model-files.md

 y.yaml
 ```

-And you have these files in the ConfigMap:
+And, you have these files in the ConfigMap:

 ```
 jdbc-dev-urlprops.10.yaml